frai32/searcher/README.md

 ## Launch parameters

 For correct operation in the file config.JSON, it is necessary to indicate in square brackets against the "file" parameter a list of paths to the files in which you want to search.
-Then you must add nlohmann_json folder with source files of nlohmann JSON library.
+Olso you must create answers.json and requests.json.
+In requests.json you must include requsts for search.